Discover the best period to go in Greece!

 Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Assumption, on August 15th.
 This is a great opportunity to join the locals and have fun the traditional way.

 Other winter events not to miss if you enjoy attending festivals include the carnival.
-Although Patra is the most popular carnival destination, numerous other cities, towns or villages all over Greece and the islands organize carnival-related annual events.
-One of the most popular takes places in Naxos, with a revival of the Dionysian traditions.
+Although Patra is the most popular carnival destination, numerous other cities, towns, and villages all over Greece and the islands organize carnival-related annual events.
+One of the most popular takes place in Naxos, with a revival of the Dionysian traditions.

 The most important holiday for the Greeks is Easter, when most people head towards the countryside to attend festivals and take part in the local celebrations.

 If you choose this time of the year for your trip, keep in mind that rural destinations get busy and the streets of big cities are empty, while museums and other attractions might be closed for a few days.
-(Note that Orthodox dates for easter may vary from the Catholic one)
+Note that Orthodox dates for Easter may vary from the Catholic ones.

 Another great time to visit the Greek countryside is May Day, when most of the locals take some spare time to reconnect with nature and enjoy the delightful springtime.

-Are you running a tight budget and high season islands seem to be out of reach?
+Are you on a tight budget and high-season islands seem to be out of reach?
 It is totally possible to adjust your travel plans so that you can save money without missing the opportunity to see your dream destination.

 You will find plenty of bargains that aim at attracting visitors, although the schedules are less frequent compared to the summer season.

-Another good option is to visit mountainous “Christmas” destinations during the fall or spring.
-Nature is truly beautiful at these times and it is much easier to drive around and explore, if you don’t mind missing out on skiing and snowboarding.
+Another good option is to visit mountainous destinations during the fall or spring.
+Nature is truly beautiful during those periods and it is much easier to drive around and explore if you don’t mind missing out on skiing and snowboarding.

-As far as islands and seaside resorts are concerned, prices tend to drop during springtime or the autumn, until early October, although you will find less variety in terms of facilities.
+Concerning islands and seaside resorts, prices tend to decrease during early spring and late autumn, but you will find less variety in terms of facilities.

 Several affordable luxury options are also available until June.

-The low season starts in November and ends in March, and although the prices reach their lowest point, the islands are not recommended because of the cold weather and the lack of facilities.
+The low season starts in November and ends in March, and even though prices reach their lowest point, the islands are not recommended because of the cold weather and lack of facilities.

 When not to visit